 (Rebecca Moore is the co-director of the Jonestown Institute.)

 A wealth of demographic data has been collected about those who died in Jonestown—gender, race, place of birth, occupation, and more.
 The Jonestown Institute has complied these data into a Google Spreadsheet for scholars to use in their own research.
-This online spreadsheet is in a read-only format, but it can be downloaded into a separate file on your own computer and the data manipulated from there.
+This spreadsheet is frequently updated, so be sure to check back often.
+The spreadsheet is in a read-only format, but it can be downloaded into a separate file on your own computer and the data managed from there.

 It is important to note that the data in this spreadsheet apply only to those who died in Jonestown (including the eight who died of natural causes before November 18, 1978), Georgetown, and the Port Kaituma airstrip.
 This is both its strength and weakness.